GMOD/bam-js/README.md

 Returns features of the form {start, end, score} containing estimated feature density across 16kb windows in the genome

+### lineCount(refName)

+* refName - a string for the chrom to fetch from

+Returns number of features on refName, uses special pseudo-bin from the BAI/CSI index (e.g. bin 37450 from bai, returning n_mapped from SAM spec pdf)

 ### Returned features

 The returned features from BAM are lazy features meaning that it delays processing of all the feature tags until necessary.